Sunset at Lough MacNean, County Fermanagh.

 4. Go island hopping

 Hire a cruiser for some island-hopping on the lakelands and you will never regret it.
 Devenish Island, White Island, Boa Island and Inish Corkish, home to Fermanagh's Black Bacon, and another 150 islands can be all your own for a few hours or even overnight alone with nature.
-Or, let someone else steer: hop on board the Erne Water Taxi.
+Glamp overnight and bed down at Trannish Island Bothy.
+Or, let someone else steer you on your island hopping journey: jump on board the Erne Water Taxi.

 5. Explore Enniskillen Castle

 Set on the edge of the River Erne, Enniskillen Castle dominates it's home town.
 The visitor experience brings to life the castle’s entire 600-year history, first as the Maguire family stronghold and on through to Fermanagh’s important role in World War II.
 There are two museums to explore, the Inniskillings Museum and Enniskillen Castle Museums.

 6. Sleep beneath the stars

 The roof of a Finn Lough bubble dome is a 360-degree window to the night sky.
 Dazzling in the summer and so cosy in the longer autumnal nights, this is a magical stargazing experience.
 If you manage to leave the pod, the Finn Lough site includes a lovely restaurant, plus fishing, boats, tennis, walking trails and an indoor play area for children.